adiozdaniel/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 - All the classes have a documentation (`python3 -c 'print(__import__("my_module").MyClass.__doc__)'`)
 - All the functions (inside and outside a class) have a documentation (`python3 -c 'print(__import__("my_module").my_function.__doc__)`' and python3 -c 'print(`__import__`("my_module").MyClass.my_function.`__doc__`)')
 - A documentation is not a simple word, it’s a real sentence explaining what’s the purpose of the module, class or method (the length of it will be verified)

+### Text Files

+- Only one line
+- No Shebang
+- All your files should end with a new line

 ## Tasks